-• Current DHCP Dynamic Pools: These are IP address pools the DHCP server has assigned using the dynamic pool setting.
-Binding MAC Address: The MAC address of a device on the network that is assigned an IP address from the DHCP dynamic pool.
-Assigned IP Address: The current corresponding DHCP-assigned IP address of the device.
-Lease Time: The length of time that the dynamic IP address will be valid.
-Current DHCP Static Pools: These are the IP address pools of the DHCP server assigned through the static pool settings.

-Binding MAC Address: The MAC address of a device on the network that is assigned an the device.

-IP address from the DHCP dynamic pool.

-Assigned IP Address: The current corresponding DHCP-assigned static IP address of
+Current DHCP Dynamic Profile: These are IP address pools the DHCP server has assigned using the dynamic pool setting.
+D-Link DAP-2310 Host Name: Binding MAC Address: Assigned IP Address: Lease Time: Current DHCP Static Pools: The host name of a device on the network that is assigned an IP address from the DHCP dynamic pool.
+The MAC address of a device on the network that is assigned an IP address from the DHCP dynamic pool.
+The current corresponding DHCP-assigned IP address of the device.
+The length of time that the dynamic IP address will be valid.
+These are the IP address pools of the DHCP server assigned through the static pool settings.
+DAP-2310 Basic Settings Wireless LAN Advanced Settings Performance Multi-SSID VLAN Intrusion Schedule Qos AP Array AP Spoofing Prevention DHCP Server DHCP Server Static Pool Settings Current IP Mapping List Filters Status Current IP List Current DHCP Dynamic Pools Host Name Binding MAC Address Assigned IP Address Lease Time Current DHCP Static Pools Host Name Binding MAC Address Assigned IP Address Host Name: The host name of a device on the network that is assigned an IP address from the DHCP dynamic pool.
+Binding MAC Address: The MAC address of a device on the network that is within the DHCP static IP address pool.
+Assigned IP Address: The current corresponding DHCP-assigned static IP address of the device.

-Home > Advanced Settings > Filters > Wireless MAC ACL
+Filters Wireless MAC ACL

+Wireless Band:

-Wireless Band: | Displays the current wireless band rate.
+Displays the current wireless band rate.

-Access Control List: | Select Disable to disable the filters function.
+Access Control List: Select Disable to disable the filters function.